gwijthoff/CDH507/content/schedule/_index.md

 *". . . studying culture with data is no longer a specialized practice. . . .
 It is something most scholars already do, consciously or not."
 How are scholars attempting to establish a new theoretical lingua franca?
 How has transdisciplinarity in digital humanities paved the way for these experiments?
 Then, data: tabular, tidy, structured, FAIR.*

 - Read a chapter relevant to your field from one volume in the [Debates in DH series](https://dhdebates.gc.cuny.edu/) (University of Minnesota Press).
 Come prepared to share a bit about what you’ve read.
 - Leif Weatherby, *Language Machines: Cultural AI and the End of Remainder Humanism* (Univ.
-Minnesota Press, 2025)
+Minnesota Press, 2025), [Introduction & Conclusion](https://princeton.instructure.com/files/4448552/download?download_frd=1).
-	- Introduction: AI between Cognition and Culture
-	- Chapter 4: Large Literary Machines
-	- Chapter 5: Computational Meaning: For a General Poetics
-	- Conclusion: Language as a Service, or the Return of Rhetoric
 - Underwood, McGrath, So, & Wellmon, "[Culture, Theory, Data: An Introduction](https://newliteraryhistory.org/wp/wp-content/uploads/2023/06/54-1-intro.pdf)" to special issue, *New Literary History* 53, no. 4 (Winter 2023).
 - Recommended but not required
     - Steven Ruggles, “[The Revival of Quantification: Reflections on Old New Histories](https://www.cambridge.org/core/journals/social-science-history/article/revival-of-quantification-reflections-on-old-new-histories/857C3FCC25129D7ED3065D957F1CC528),” _Social Science History_ 45, no. 1 (2021): 1–25.